lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 Projects don't tolerate any warnings.

+Type and function names, file names, documentation, comments, everything, shall be written in American English.

 [Return to Table of Contents](#table-of-contents)

 <h4 id="files-and-directories">Files and Directories</h4>

 All folders and files in a directory or a project section are sorted alphabetically, first directories, then files.

-File sorting doesn't consider files' extensions.
+Files sorting doesn't consider files' extensions.
 However, an engineer is strongly encouraged to name files to have files which are close to each other semantically remaining closer to each other in the list.

 Files are called after their containing types, or the primary one if multiple type declarations are contained.

-If the primary content of the file is a type extension, the file shall be named after this type concatenating a `+` sign and conformance protocol name.
-E.g., `String+ConvertibleToNumber.swift`.
+If the primary content of the file is a type extension, the file shall be named after this type concatenating a `+` sign and conformance protocol name (e.g. `String+ConvertibleToNumber.swift`).
+It's acceptable to name a file without a protocol name after the `+` sign if the file contains multiple protocol conformances or helper and convenience methods (e.g. `String+.swift`).

 [Return to Table of Contents](#table-of-contents)